 We have not identified any factors that have a recurring effect that are necessary to understand period to period comparisons as appropriate, nor any one-time events that have an effect on the financials.
-We launched our WellChecTM testing services platform in 2015, which significantly impacted revenue growth in the fourth quarter of 2015.
-We did not offer to perform WellChecTM testing services during the three or six months ended June 30, 2016, and currently intend to restart performing such services in the three months ending December 31, 2016.
-Should additional contracts for services be received, WellChecTM will represent a greater portion of our overall revenues.
-However, we cannot predict with any certainty whether or not these order trends for WellChecTM will continue, nor the anticipated impact on other items of our results of operations.
+We launched our WellChecTM testing services platform in 2015, which significantly impacted revenue growth and expenses in the fourth quarter of 2015.
+We currently do not anticipate providing WellChecTM testing services as a primary vendor, but will rather focus on supplying our cardiovascular testing products to other risk assessment service providers.